fabiankaraben/nodejs-mini-projects/README.md

     intermediate/30-distributed-locking

 31. **Audit Logging**
-    This is an auditing service in Node.js with Express and TypeScript, logging actions to MongoDB, middleware integration, user tracking, and Kubernetes deployment.
+    This is an auditing service in Node.js with Express and TypeScript, logging actions to MongoDB, middleware integration, user tracking, and Docker Compose deployment.
     intermediate/31-audit-logging

 32. **Reverse Proxy with Nginx**
-    This is a proxy frontend in Node.js with TypeScript, but configured with Nginx in Docker, load balance Node apps, and Kubernetes deployment for traffic management.
+    This is a proxy frontend in Node.js with TypeScript, but configured with Nginx in Docker, load balance Node apps, and Docker Compose deployment for traffic management.
     intermediate/32-reverse-proxy-with-nginx

 33. **Event Sourcing Intro**
-    This is an event-based store in Node.js with TypeScript, storing events in PostgreSQL, replay for state, simple aggregate, and Docker deployment.
+    This is an event-based store in Node.js with TypeScript, storing events in PostgreSQL, replay for state, simple aggregate, and Docker Compose deployment.
     intermediate/33-event-sourcing-intro

 34. **Worker Threads Pool**